desponda/inbox-whisperer/features/mvp-ui-react.md

 ### 2. API Client
 - [x] Ensure OpenAPI spec is up-to-date for all backend endpoints.
-- [ ] Use openapi-generator or similar to auto-generate a TypeScript client.
+- [x] Use openapi-generator or similar to auto-generate a TypeScript client (present in src/api/generated).
-- [ ] Integrate the generated client for all API calls.
+- [ ] Integrate the generated client for all API calls (in progress; some manual fetches remain).

 ---

+**Update 2025-04-26:**
+- Nginx config now supports SPA fallback and proxies /api requests to the backend, enabling full-stack login and session flows.
+- OpenAPI TypeScript client is generated and present, but not yet fully integrated throughout the frontend (manual fetches still used in some places).

 **Next:** Begin scaffolding the Home (landing) and Login pages using strict best practices and DaisyUI.